Skip to content

 Example: Custom Message Processor

-In some customer cases the standard import processor will need tweaks.
-You can archive that by implementing your version of the limepkg_email.incoming_message.standard.StandardIncomingMessageProcessor.
-In the example below everything is the same as the standard processor except that auto replies won't be sent out to lime.tech email addresses.
-Notice how you only need to override the method with your custom logic.
+In some customer cases, the standard import processor will need tweaks.
+You can achieve that by implementing your version of the limepkg_email.incoming_message.standard.StandardIncomingMessageProcessor.
+In the example below, everything is the same as the standard processor except that automatic replies won't be sent to recipients on CC.
+Notice how you only need to override the methods with your custom logic.
 Check out the limepkg_email.incoming_message.standard.StandardIncomingMessageProcessor for more methods to override.

 Rules for Implementations

-These rules are necessary in order to allow future updates to the standard processor without breaking your custom implementation.
-If you break them there's no guarantee that your custom implementation will work with future versions.
+These rules are necessary to allow future updates to the standard processor without breaking your custom implementation.
+If you break them, there's no guarantee that your custom implementation will work with future versions.

 • Don't import other functions or classes used by the standard processor.
 These might change or move in the future.

-• Fulfil the function's promise, e.g. a create_conversation function should create a conversation and return the limeobject.
-It's in your responsibility to add any objects you create to the unit of work.
+• Fulfill the function's promise.
+For example, the create_conversation function should create a Conversation object and return it.
+It's your responsibility to add any objects you create to the unit of work.
 You may use the self.uow property on the processor class for that.

 Application Configuration